SonicSpace/Superstars-Encryption-USMs-Files/README.md

-# Encryption Of USM Files for Sonic Superstars
+# Encryption USM Files for Sonic Superstars

 This guide will lead you through the process of encrypting (custom) USM files.